Abdelhamid-Younes/vginsights_DS_project3/README.md

 # vginsights_DS_project3
 This project aims to create an ETL pipeline in order to load data (about 1GB) of video games with their statistics and their history performances.
-We segmented and merged csv and json files into multiple tables and then brought everything back together in a clean, organized database using MYSQL and Pandas.
+We segmented and merged csv and json files into multiple dataframes and then brought everything back together in a clean and organized database using MYSQL and Pandas.

 The raw data is sourced from : https://analyticsengineeringprojects.s3.eu-west-1.amazonaws.com/VG_Insights.7z